Nineteen Eighty-Four (1984)

 O'Brien: Look at you... you're rotting away.

 O'Brien: The Law of Gravity is nonsense.
 No such law exists.
 If I think I float, and you think I float, then it happens.

 Inner Party Speaker: They have attacked an unarmed village with rocket bombs and murdered 4,000 defenseless, innocent and peaceful citizens of Oceania.
 This is no longer war.
 This is cold-blooded murder.
 Until now, the war has been conducted with honor and bravery with the ideals of truth and justice in the best traditions of mankind... until this moment.
 Brothers and sisters, the endless catalog of beastie atrocities which will inevitably ensue from this appalling act must, can, and will be terminated.
 The forces of darkness and treasonable maggots who collaborate with them must, can, and will be wiped from the face of the Earth.
 We must crush them!
 We must smash them!
 We must stamp them out!
 We the people of Oceania and our traditional allies, the people of Eurasia, will not rest until a final victory has been achieved.
 Death of the eternal enemy of Oceania.
 Death!
 Death!
 DEATH!

 [the people in Victory Square cheer]

-Inner Party Speaker: Brothers and sisters, one week from now in this very square we shall as a demonstration of our resolve and show of strength shall publicly execute a number of Eastasia prisoners as an example of our resolve!
+Inner Party Speaker: Brothers and sisters, one week from now in this very square we shall, as a demonstration of our resolve and show of strength, publicly hang, draw and quarter a similar number of Eastasia prisoners!